 Longtime Concord School district teacher Primo Howie Leung is a child sex predator.
 There is evidence that he has been sexually assaulting minors for years.
 And in my opinion, his predation of young girls in the Concord school system was known and covered up by the union and administrators.

-His most recent indiscretion almost got swept under the rug with some administrative maneuvering.
-We’ve no idea yet how often that happened but at least previous effort to hide his behavior made the news last week in the Concord Monitor.
+His most recent indiscretion almost got swept under the rug thanks to administrative maneuvering.
+We’ve no idea yet how often that happened but previous efforts to hide his behavior made the news last week in the Concord Monitor.

 A seventh-grade student in 2014, (Ana) Goble noticed the popular teacher often holding special lunches and field trips with a select group of girls.
 She felt boundaries were being crossed and said his relationship with some students was inappropriate.